 The increase in blood cells makes the blood thicker.

-Thick blood can lead to strokes or tissue and organ damage.
+Thick blood can lead blood clots forming in blood vessels.
+This can cause strokes or tissue and organ damage.

 Symptoms include lack of energy (fatigue) or weakness, headaches, dizziness, shortness of breath, visual disturbances, nose bleeds, bleeding gums, heavy menstrual periods, and bruising.

 Treatment may include medicines and phlebotomy, a procedure that removes extra blood from your body.